Insight — Our report into the state of the creative industries, and how grads are finding work

 The screen industries are experiencing incredible growth, mixed with Brexit worries.
 Tax breaks for animation projects mean more projects are coming to the UK from abroad and the VFX and post-production industries are doing especially well.
 The experts we interviewed however, said that they struggled to find enough talent to fill roles as demand was so high.

 Although the demand for talent has not yet affected salaries, experts are saying it is forcing many to improve benefits for new employees and rethink company culture.
 Our insiders said it was an incredible time to be a graduate working in animation, TV or film.

 Brexit might change things

 Around a third of VFX workers are EU nationals and much of the top animation talent comes from abroad, so our experts were concerned about how Brexit may affect their ability to recruit.
 This, however worrying, only strengthened the position for UK graduates.

 You can read the full report by downloading it here.
-This is available to Lecture in Progress members, so if you’re not already signed up, you can do so here.
-As a member, you’ll receive two detailed reports a year, plus access to exclusive offers and promotions, two newsletters a week and the biannual newspaper.
+This is available to Lecture in Progress members, so if you’re not already signed up, you can do so for free here.
+Members receive access to exclusive offers and promotions, and two newsletters a week.

 For £35 a year, Plus members receive all the above, as well as two detailed insight reports a year, and our biannual printed newspaper.
 You can sign up for Plus membership here